-The FBO should consider which among the available control measures listed during step 6, Principle 1 should be applied at a CCP.
-Critical Control points are to be determined only for hazards identified as significant as of the result of a hazard analysis.
+The FBO should consider which among the available control measures listed during Step 6, Principle 1 should be applied at a CCP.
+CCPs are to be determined only for hazards identified as significant as the result of a hazard analysis.
 CCPs are established at steps where control is essential and where a deviation could result in the production of a potentially unsafe food.
 The control measures at CCPs should result in an acceptable level of the hazard being controlled.
 There may be more than one CCP in a process at which control is applied to address the same hazard (e.g. the cook step may be the CCP for killing the vegetative cells of a pathogenic spore-former, but the cooling step may be a CCP to prevent germination and growth of the spores).
 Similarly, a CCP may control more than one hazard (e.g. cooking can be a CCP that addresses several microbial pathogens).
-Determining whether or not the step at which a control measure is applied is a CCP in the HACCP system can be helped by using a decision tree.
-A decision tree should be flexible, given whether it is for use in production, slaughter, processing, storage, distribution or other processes.
+Determining whether or not the step at which a control measure is applied is a CCP in the HACCP system can be helped by using a decision tree or a CCP determination worksheet (see Annex IV, Figure 1 and Table 1).
+A decision tree should be flexible, given whether it is for use in production, slaughter, processing, storage, distribution, or other processes.
 Other approaches such as expert consultation may be used.